 To counteract this phenomenon of dwindling time, the Fritz Thyssen Foundation is seeking to provide scholars in the humanities and social sciences time to engage in thorough reading, the “ThyssenLesezeit”.
-The aim is to provide support over a six-month period of time based on a no-gain, no-loss funding model to members of the administration at German universities who have particularly little time due to their workload (such as rectors/presidents, vice-presidents/prorectors, deans and heads of excellence clusters) in order to enable them to resume their own research activities quickly once they have completed their administrative stints.
+The aim is to provide support over a six-month period of time based on a no-gain, no-loss funding model to members of the administration at German schools of higher learning who have particularly little time due to their workload (such as rectors/presidents, vice-presidents/prorectors, deans and heads of excellence clusters) in order to enable them to resume their own research activities quickly once they have completed their administrative stints.
 During this reading time, scholars are to be placed on leave from their university-related obligations for one semester in order to be able to review the literature in their respective subject areas.
 Secondly, the programme also seeks to promote younger junior scholars who are to assume the professorship as substitutes for six months.
 Applications will only be accepted in this “tandem” form.

 The grant is awarded by a jury headed by Professor Christoph Markschies, Chairman of the Scientific Advisory Council of the Fritz Thyssen Foundation, and made up of Professors Jens Beckert, Julika Griem, Christoph Möllers and Peter Strohschneider.